Home > Sydney Property Market

 Where to from here?

 In recent years, the Sydney property market has consistently defied predictions, shaped by a complex mix of global and domestic forces.
 COVID-19 lockdowns, inflationary pressures, and rapid interest rate rises were all expected to cool demand, yet the market has remained remarkably resilient.
-More recently, international political uncertainties, including the ongoing conflicts in Ukraine and the Middle East, as well as shifts in US leadership and policy, have added further layers of complexity, making reliable forecasting even more challenging.
+More recently, international political uncertainties, including ongoing conflicts as well as shifts in US leadership and policy, have added further layers of complexity, making reliable forecasting even more challenging.

 For buyers, however, strategy is more important than ever.
 Avoiding overpayment requires rigorous due diligence, a clear understanding of fair market value, and disciplined negotiation.
 It is also critical to stay across the NSW Government’s planning reforms and rezoning initiatives, as these changes may reshape neighbourhood density, drive new development, and influence property values over the medium to long term.
 Factoring these considerations into purchasing decisions will be key to securing both value and future growth.